git001/tls-proxy-tunnel/README.md

 sequenceDiagram

   participant CL AS Client
-  participant LP AS Layer4 Proxy participant UP AS Upstream Proxy participant DS AS Destination Server
+  participant LP AS TLS-Proxy Tunnel participant UP AS Upstream Proxy participant DS AS Destination Server

-  CL->>LP: Connect to Layer4 Proxy via TCP<br/>SNI is used for routing LP->>UP: Connect to Upstream Proxy via TCP
+  CL->>LP: Connect to TLS-Proxy Tunnel via TCP<br/>SNI is used for routing LP->>UP: Connect to Upstream Proxy via TCP
   LP->>UP: Send "CONNECT" and some other<br/>Upstream Proxy header UP->>DS: Connect to Destination Server